botify-labs/django-medusa/README.markdown

 "/foo/json/", "/feeds/blog/", etc.), the mimetype from the "Content-Type" HTTP header will be manually defined for this URL in the `app.yaml` path.

+## Partial rendering

+Just implement a `render_static` method in your model.

+In this example, when you update a post, it will recompute the permalink page, but also blog's homepage.
+(Considering that you won't necessary need to compute other posts)

+    class BlogPostsRenderer(StaticSiteRenderer):
+        def render_static(self):
+            return ["/blog/", iterm.get_absolute_url()]

+Rendering of will be called in a `post_save`.

+If you want it to be computed asynchronously, we add in your settings.py :

+    MEDUSA_UPDATE_ASYNC = True

 ## Usage

 1. Install `django-medusa` into your python path (TODO: setup.py) and add